docksal/docksal/docs/content/fin/fin-pull.md

 ### Drupal / Drush

-An alias must be set up within the project and recognized when running the `fin drush sa` command to use the Drush provider integration.
+A [Drush site alias](/tools/drush/#site-aliases) must be set up within the project and recognized when running the `fin drush sa` command to use the Drush provider integration.
 An example of a site alias file for [Drush 8](https://github.com/drush-ops/drush/blob/8.x/examples/example.aliases.drushrc.php) and [Drush 9](https://github.com/drush-ops/drush/blob/master/examples/example.site.yml) can be found within the Drush project.